ada-may/GuessThePresident/README.md

 ## Deployed App
 You can deploy your app to Streamlit Cloud:
 1. Push the repo to GitHub
-2. Go to [streamlit.io/cloud](https://streamlit.io/cloud) and click “New App”
+2. Go to [streamlit.io/cloud](https://streamlit.io/cloud), sign in, and click “Create App”
+3. Click "Deploy a public app from GitHub"
-3. Choose `ada-may/guessthepresident`
+4. Choose `ada-may/GuessThePresident`
-4. Set the main file to `Main.py`
+5. Set the main file to `Main.py`
-5. Add your API key under **Secrets**
+6. Press on "Advanced Settings", and add your API key under **Secrets**
-6. Click Deploy
+7. Click Deploy

 ## ChatGPT Integration
 This project uses OpenAI’s GPT API to: